Contractors Renewal Retirement and RevisionsBoard for Licensing Contractors

 Deadline Date for License Revision Requests:

-Last day of the month prior to the next Board meeting (requests requiring Board approval).
+Within a reasonable time prior to the next Board meeting (requests requiring Board approval).
 See "Public Meetings Calendar" for dates.
 Board Approval required for the following revisions: Adding a Classification; Increase Monetary Limit; Name Change; and Mode of Operation Change (transfers).
 An interview is not required, unless, there are complaints or felony convictions.
 These four (4) types of license revision requests must be approved by the Board at their regularly scheduled meetings.
-Staff must receive in the Board office prior to the deadline date (last day of the month prior to the Board meeting) in order to have in time to process (review, audit, copy for members, add to meeting books, etc.).
-Please allow 5 to 7 days for mail delivery when submitting prior to the deadline date.
-Those needing a license revised prior to the Board's next meeting may qualify as a "Hardship" (request for early/emergency review) if the owner of the project needs and supplies the request.
+Staff must receive within a reasonable time prior to the Board meeting to have in time to process (review, audit, copy for members, add to meeting books, etc.).
+Please allow an additional 5 to 7 days for mailing any revision requests.
+Those needing a license revised prior to the Board's next meeting may qualify as a "Hardship" (request for early/emergency review) if attending the regular scheduled meeting would cause an undue hardship on the applicant and be in the best interest of the public safety and welfare.

 **Note: Do not contract until the license "Revision" or new license has been approved**